Rogeti TSE frame review

 Up/down and left/right stitching are really easy to do.
 The bubble levels and sighting device make it much easier to get shots lined up.

-The diagonal stitching takes more work, but it’s nice to know you have the option.
-It has difficulties with the weight of the camera.
-This means you need a separate level and keep hold of the body, limiting very long exposures.
+The 45º diagonal (quad image) stitching takes more work*, but it’s nice to know you have the option.

 There is no access to tilt – this is of no relevance to 99.5% of my use of these lenses.